Somnath Dasgupta

-Professor Somnath Dasagupta was the vice-chancellor of Assam University till 13 November 2015 and professor of metamorphic geology at Indian Institutes of Science Education and Research, Kolkata.
+Professor Somnath Dasagupta (born 1951) was the Vice-Chancellor of Assam University till 13 November 2015 and professor of metamorphic geology at Indian Institutes of Science Education and Research, Kolkata.

 Career

 Professor Dasgupta had his bachelor's degree in geological sciences from Jadavpur University in the year 1971.
 From the same institute he completed his master's degree in applied geology in 1974 and PhD in 1979 titled "A study of the geology and ore mineralisation along the Madan Kudan - Kolihan section, Khetri Copper Belt, Rajasthan, India".
 He served Geological Survey of India for four years.
 He joined Jadavpur University as faculty in 1981.
 He shifted to Indian Institutes of Science Education and Research, Kolkata in 2009.
 He is having several post-doctoral research with the collaboration of different international institution, like Hokkaido University, Japan (1984–85), at the University of Bonn, Germany (1991–92, 1996, 1997) and at Ruhr University of Bochum, Germany (2002–03, 2006, 2008).
 He was the director of National Centre of Experimental Mineralogy & Petrology, University of Allahabad from August 2010 to July 2011 and dean of Research & Development, Indian Institute of Science Education & Research, Kolkata, from April to June 2012.
 He is distinguished visiting professor at Indian Institute of Technology Bombay.
 He took over as fifth vice-chancellor of Assam University, Silchar.